discordjs/guide/guide/popular-topics/canvas.md

 ![Basic canvas preview](./images/canvas-preview.png)

 ::: tip
-If you get an error such as `Error: error while reading from input stream`, then the file's provided path was incorrect.
+If you get an error such as `Error: ENOENT: no such file or directory`, then the file's provided path was incorrect.
 :::

 ### Manipulating images